SOTOROJI #1

 SOTOROJI #1, 2021

-Tea practitioners have long admired the subtle and profound world depicted in ink paintings, expressing this worldview in tea rooms and tea gatherings.
-Tea rooms, including their gardens, are designed to gradually lead visitors into this mysterious world.
-The space from the entrance of the garden, called the roji gate, to the middle gate separating the secular and mystical worlds is known as a sotoroji, meaning a outer garden in English.
-Guests participating in a tea gathering cleanse themselves of worldly dust in this sotoroji, immersing themselves in the profound world and indulging in a higher level of play.
+- soto-roji (the outer garden): Tea masters admired the world of profound subtlety depicted in ink paintings and expressed this worldview in tea rooms and tea gatherings.
+Tea rooms, including their gardens, are designed to gradually lead into this world of profound subtlety.
+The garden path from the entrance (rojiguchi) to the middle gate is called the outer garden, where guests participating in tea gatherings brush off worldly dust, immerse themselves in the world of profound subtlety, and engage in higher-dimensional play.

 Caption